How to Get into Wharton Undergrad | The Complete Guide

 3. Will Wharton Grant Me College Credit for IB and AP Classes?

-Taking challenging coursework is an excellent way to pump up your application as Wharton does grant college credits for these classes.
+While taking challenging coursework is an excellent way to pump up your application, Wharton does not grant college credits for all AP classes.

 4. How Does Housing Work at Wharton?